pawankle/Practice/WRITEME.md

-New file created in QA
+New file created in QA editing via git